 Dr. Hahm has found that Asian Americans are the least likely to seek mental health services.
 It’s not just the stigma that is part of Asian culture, but it’s the disconnect between non-Asian American therapists understanding Asian American culture.
 For example, women that Dr. Hahm talked to who sought mental health services were told to walk away from their families as the proposed solution.
 This is not really a viable option given the importance of family to Asians.

 Dr. Hahm stressed the need for an umbrella of support for the Asian American community to improve mental health outcomes.
 She talked about the need for Asian Americans to pursue positions as public officials, teachers, and mental health professionals.
-As a group, we tend to get pushed towards STEM careers such as doctors and engineers but that leaves large gaps of cultural understanding that leaves our youth vulnerable.
+As a group, we tend to get pushed towards STEM careers such as doctors and engineers but that leaves large gaps of cultural understanding that leave our youth vulnerable.

 She concludes with one question, “How can we help our community?”
 It’s a question that each of us should ask ourselves.
 Our children are not going to grow very well unless we all work together.